thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 ### How does React work?

 Most of the above code should look familiar.
-An empty `<div id="hello">` element is declared and inserted into the DOM.
+An empty `<div id="hello">` element is declared in the HTML and inserted into the DOM when the page loads.
 Then, the `react` and `react-dom` JavaScript libraries are loaded into the page.

 Once loaded, the `React.createElement()` function is called with three arguments—a `type`, some `props`, and a `child`.